 - Select a record to display its Summary View.

 - You can now see the Summary View of that particular record.

 Actions in the Summary View

 Summary View displays data in different sections for easy viewing.
 You can also perform various actions on a record in this view.
-Summary View help to do a lot of actions on a single page.
-You can edit, follow, tag, open in a new tab, copy the link of that particular record.
+Summary View helps to do a lot of actions on a single page.
+You can edit, follow, tag, open in a new tab, and copy the link of that particular record.